surrealegg/omori-linux-patch/README.md

 # omori-linux-patch

-A Patch to make Omori RPGMakerMV project work on Linux
+A Patch to make Omori RPGMakerMV project (mostly) work on Linux